Asabeneh/30-Days-Of-JavaScript/12_Day_Regular_expressions/12_day_regular_expressions.md

 ### Zero or more times(*)

 Zero or many times.
-The pattern could may not occur or it can occur many times.
+The pattern may not occur or it can occur many times.

 ```js